Aswendt-Lab/AIDAconnect/README.md

 # AIDAconnect
-Brain network analysis of rs-fMRI and DTI data using graph theory
+Mouse brain network analysis of rs-fMRI and DTI data using graph theory